ODonnchadha/asp-net-core-web-api-unit-testing/NOTES.md

         - Newing up dependencies is the preferred approach.
 Simple.
 Fast.
 Concise.
       - You might want to integrate with the DI system.
         - If the class has got a lot of dependencies.
 Or a large dependency tree.
+  - Categorizing:
+    - Out of the box, tests are grouped by class.
+Categorize tests in order to divide/run a subset.
+  - SUMMARY:
+    - Approaches for sharing test context:
+      - Constructor & dispose.
+      - Class fixture.
+      - Collection fixture.
+    - Integrating test context with ASP.NET Core's dependency injection system.
+    - Use [Trait] to categorize tests.
+[Skip] to skip tests.
+ITestOutputHelper to log additional diagnostics info.

+- WORKING WITH DATA-DRIVEN TESTS:
+  - [Fact] versus [Theory]:
+    - A fact is a test that is always true.
+It tests invariant conditions.
+    - A theory is a test which is only true for a particular set of data.
+    - And provide data to the theory:
+      - Inline data:
+      - Member data: Share data across tests.
+      - Class data:
+      - NOTE: Use [TheoryData] for type-safe data.
+Working for objects.
+No compile-time checks on place.
+  - Data-driven tests:
+    - Type-safe approach:
+    - Data from an external source: Other people can manage this data.
+  - SUMMARY:
+    - [Theory] enables data-driven tests.
+Inline data.
+Member data.
+Class data.
+    - Strongly-typed data with TheoryData.
+Getting data from an external source.

+- ISOLATING UNIT TESTS WITH ASP.NET CORE TECHNIQUES & MOCKING:
+  -